 - Skylab (1973-79): NASA's only self-launched and operated space station, operated from 1973-1974.
 During its launch one of its main solar wings and the main sunshade was torn off, and the second wing was jammed against the side of the hull by a metal strap, resulting in a loss of power and dangerously high internal temperatures.
 The first crew sent there was able to release the remaining wing and erect a sunshade that brought temperatures back to survivable levels.
 Plans were floated to bring Skylab back into functional status for several years, but NASA was ultimately convinced that the Shuttle would not be operational in time to return to Skylab before its orbit decayed too far to recover.
 Deorbited in 1979, it was replaced by the Spacelab attachment for the Shuttle Orbiter.
 Debris from the station landed in the Shire of Esperance, Australia, which responded by issuing a $400 fine for littering to the US government.

-- Tiangongnote 1 (2011-present): Recently launched by China, it is a testbed for the Chinese space program to develop their docking and rendezvous capabilities.
-The station is scheduled to be visited by two manned missions in 2012, and more elaborate stations (Tiangong 2 and 3) are scheduled to be launched in 2013 and 2015.
+- Tiangongnote 1 (2011-present): Launched by China, it is a testbed for the Chinese space program to develop their docking and rendezvous capabilities.
+The station was visited by two manned missions in 2012 and 2013, and more elaborate stations (Tiangong 2 and 3) are scheduled to be launched in the near future.

 - Bigelow Aerospace

 - Genesis series.
-These stations are based on NASA's TransHab design for an inflatable space station or moonbase (you heard me right).
+These stations are based on NASA's TransHab design for an inflatable space station or moonbase, which is nowhere near as crackpot as it sounds.
 Thus far, they have been crewed by no organism more complex than a cockroach.